Morrab Gardens, Penzance

-Penzance, in Cornish, Pensans, is a thriving town in the far west of Cornwall, lying on Cornwall's south coast.
+Penzance, in Cornish, Pensans, is a thriving town in the far west of Cornwall, lying on Cornwall's south coast only 10 miles from Land's End.

 Penzance has a great charm and atmosphere and is a wonderful place to visit at any time of the year.
 It has a mild climate and this can be seen in the variety of sub tropical plants and trees which can be found growing in the town's Morrab Gardens.